devnazir/wistia_video_downloader/README.md

 # topic: the name of the folder where the video will be saved
 # Example: bash script.sh 1080p "Data Structures and Algorithms"
 ```

-### Disclaimer

-This script is for educational purposes only.
-I am not responsible for any misuse of this script.